airalizw/hr-attrition-tableau-dashboard/README.md

 # HR Employee Attrition Dashboard — Tableau

 ## Overview
-This project analyzes employee attrition data from IBM's HR Analytics dataset using Tableau Public.
-I built an interactive dashboard to visualize key drivers of employee turnover across departments, job roles, overtime status and job levels.
+This is one of my self taught data projects!
+I built this dashboard in Tableau Public to explore why employees are leaving companies using IBM's HR Analytics dataset.
+I was genuinely curious to see if the patterns I found in Excel would show up visually in Tableau and spoiler alert they absolutely did.

 ## Tools Used
 Tableau Public